modiimedia/arri/languages/ts/eslint-plugin/README.md

             'arri/no-anonymous-discriminator': 2,
             // check to see if an ID has been assigned to a.recursive() schemas 'arri/no-anonymous-recursive': 2,
+            // enforce using arri's tree-shakable imports instead of the non tree-shakable imports to keep bundle sizes lower 'arri/prefer-modular-imports': 2,
         },
     },
 ];